 Baxter is committed to enhancing animal welfare through the 3Rs - replacement, reduction and refinement.
 The company applies a range of innovations in this area, including:

-- Utilizing the company’s strength in analytical characterization of materials to assess toxicological risk in lieu of animal testing.
+- Utilizing relevant available in vitro methods and the company’s strength in analytical characterization of materials to assess toxicological risk in lieu of animal testing.

 - Using in silico methods, when possible eliminating the need for animal testing.